Hatton-Regester Green

 Today Hatton-Regester Green is not only home to our Summer Concert Series, but is a haven to County residents looking for a moment of respite and relaxation.
 During the daytime the benches throughout the park are occupied with people sipping coffee, enjoying picnic lunches and just soaking in the tranquility of the park.

 The gardens in Hatton-Regester are maintained by Friends and various Garden Clubs in the area.
 Including Moonflower Garden club and Hollyberry Garden club.
-Many of the benches are lasting gifts dedicated to loved ones and friends.
+Many of the benches are commemorative gifts dedicated to loved ones and friends.
 Hatton-Regester Green is also home to our brick pathways where you can remember a friend, family member, pet or just put your “thanks” out for everyone to see and enjoy.
-See our Lasting Gifts page for more information about bricks and benches.
+See our Commemorative Gifts page for more information about bricks, benches, and bulletin boards.

-The world war II memorial was moved to Hatton Regester from across B&A Blvd.
+The World War II memorial was moved to Hatton Regester from across B&A Blvd.
+A Vietnam Memorial was commemorated on Memorial Day 2025.

 Visit Hatton-Regester Green “North”